 For more challenging terrain, or simply as an aid to walking, the best set of hiking poles is something that you will find instantly helpful, so I’ve had a look at the top models available right now.
 Without further ado, let’s have a look at the best trekking poles of 2021 and see which one would best suit your needs.

 Hiking is a great way to get out and about and explore this beautiful world of ours.
-If like me you are a fan of walking the Camino, you will feel invigorated when following the routes that pilgrims have walked over the ages.
+If like me you are a fan of walking the Camino, West Highland Way, or any hiking route you will feel invigorated spending a day in the backcountry or hills.

 Having the right gear makes walking in such wonderful surroundings – whether you’re tackling the Camino or any other long distance hike – far more enjoyable.
 Well-fitting hiking shoes or boots are part of the deal, as is a light yet strong backpack, and for me, another essential is a set of trekking poles.

 Trekking poles that feature advanced anti-shock technology are not usually recommended to hiking beginners.
 This is because they are typically more complex and also heavier.
 However, if your pair of trekking poles absolutely needs to be shock-absorbing, the Black Diamond Trail Pro Shock poles are among your best options.

 Excellent damping and rebound control that is built into the handles of these poles is precisely what allows them to avoid the usual issue of anti-shock poles – an unpredictable rebound and bottoming out.